Colorectal cancer: detected early, cured 9 times out of 10

 What is colorectal cancer?

-1. Spot a polyp before it develops into cancer.
+1. Detecting a polyp before it develops into cancer.

 2. Detect cancer at an early stage, to increase the chances of recovery.